plomdawg/plomart/README.md

 ![image](https://user-images.githubusercontent.com/6510862/170896865-23b38a87-a519-4491-8ae2-295589bfb4e8.png)

-These files are then placed into the `parts/` folder and are selected at random.
+These files are then placed into the `parts/` folder.

+The script [app/plomart.py](./app/plomart.py) chooses some random colors and parts to create the characters.

 ## Examples

 ![collage](https://user-images.githubusercontent.com/6510862/170970149-1f7e37e4-ac06-41ab-8874-04f2e3623c49.png)

 ## Adding the metrics to Home Assistant